Okokume

-Laura Mas Hernandez is a Spanish contemporary artist known professionally as Okokume.
-She is recognized for her character Cosmic Girl, which features in many of her works.
+Laura Mas Hernandez, known professionally as Okokume, is a Spanish contemporary artist.
+She is recognized for her character "Cosmic Girl," which features in many of her works.

 Life and career

 Academic background and early career

 Okokume was born in 1985 and raised in Mataró, Barcelona.
-In 2010, she earned a degree in Advertising Graphic Design from Llotja School of Art and Design.
+In 2010, she earned a degree in Advertising Graphic Design from Llotja School of Art and Design, Barcelona.

-In her early works, Okokume approached her figurative paintings under the influence of Impressionism.
-She painted women dressed in kimonos and other Japanese accessories such as oil-paper umbrellas (Wasaga).
-Her early portraits show her enigmatic style, most notably distorted women's faces with holes, some with pink hair, and turquoise faces with a darker apocalyptic undertone.

-The artworks of this period were met with international success, exhibited in galleries such as Barcelona, Berlin, and Los Angeles in group exhibitions.

 Lowbrow and Cosmic Girl

-Okokume gradually started to work in a Lowbrow style coupled with contemporary street styles, reflecting her passion for Japanese manga.
-After the internal dialogue, personal growth, and frustration with the planet's problems, she needed to develop her support mechanism, creating a messenger character who would reach out to all audiences.
-Cosmic Girl, a pink-haired, turquoise-skinned spirit, conveys the importance of protecting the environment and brings attention to various social causes.
+Okokume gradually started to work in a lowbrow style coupled with contemporary street styles, reflecting her passion for Japanese manga.
+In response to various struggles and concerns about the environment Okokume faced, she created Cosmic Girl, a pink-haired, turquoise-skinned spirit, who conveys the importance of protecting the environment and brings attention to various social causes.

-The colorful and cheerful shades of Cosmic Girl and her universe gained international attention, which contributed to the artist's success in the art market after her debut exhibition, Cosmic World in Hong Kong, in 2017.
-Her popularity in Asia continued to grow in 2018 when Okokume's works were presented together with JPS Gallery and K11.
-In 2020, she presented her first bronze sculpture at JPS Gallery Hong Kong.